Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-P26 and P22 describe their experiences with the fourth cause of work-life balance erosion, altered self-perception: \begin{quote} ``it feels really bad to be on the internet all the time.
-I can't explain it, there's been moments when I'm on [social media site] and [subscription content site] all day and I will feel so insecure and bad of myself, I feel like it's constantly looking at images of women, and even though it's not something I'm necessarily conscious of, I'm not feeling like I'm comparing myself to people in a conscious way.
-I've sometimes gone out for a walk after being online and looking at real people has been so reassuring.
-It's hard to pinpoint the damage or burnout that being constantly online gives you but there's...
-I'm just very aware of there being something about constantly looking at a screen and being on a digital platform and looking at this constant influx of images that have been manipulated, posing a certain aesthetic or dynamic that is quite damaging and exhausting.
+Fourth, workers experienced altered perceptions of themselves due to time spent online (e.g., viewing other people's edited or stylized bodies).
+For example, P22 explained that they ``struggle more with body dysmorphia now'' and P26 explained that: \begin{quote} ``it feels really bad to be on the internet all the time.
+I can't explain it, there's been moments when I'm on [social media site] and [subscription content site] all day and I will feel so insecure and bad of myself, I feel like it's [because I'm] constantly looking at images of women...even though...I'm not feeling like I'm comparing myself to people in a conscious way.
+I've sometimes gone out for a walk after being online and looking at real people has been so reassuring...there [is] something about constantly looking at a screen and being on a digital platform and looking at this constant influx of images that have been manipulated, posing a certain aesthetic or dynamic that is quite damaging and exhausting.
 It makes you feel alienated and drained from real life.''
 (P26) \end{quote}

-\begin{quote}``I struggle more with body dysmorphia now, it’s something that I’ve struggled with before but since I’m doing online work it’s even more, because I have to see myself in the images in the videos, in the camera, so my mental health has been impacted by this online work...
-When you do in person work... usually the client comes and tells you that you are even prettier than the photos but in online work you take the photo, you put it online, it has 3 likes and then maybe you compare with others that get 1000 in one second. '' (P22)\end{quote}

-Our participants responded to burnout by decreasing their workload, using scheduling tools either internal or external to the platform to release content when they themselves were not live on the platform, hiring assistants and simply stepping away from technology and taking time out: \begin{quote} ``Sometimes [I] make up excuses or say I was out of signal to try to give myself some breaks and time.
-Also having other people work with me, because I think that helps sometimes having that shared experience.''
-(P27) \end{quote}
+Our participants responded to burnout by decreasing their workload, using scheduling tools either internal or external to the platform to release content when they themselves were not live on the platform, hiring assistants and simply stepping away from technology and taking time out.

-\begin{quote} ``My boyfriend helped me a lot, he was the one sexting them, he was the one scheduling everything, so I wouldn't have made 1 dollar if it wasn't for him.
-And [in] January I was like okay, I need to get my head on this.
-I got an assistant for doing various works and they also told me to get the coaching and I'm more centered right now with that, but yeah the burnout is like... really easy to have... with online work, I feel.''
-(P13) \end{quote}
+P13 explained that their boyfriend helped them in their work, ``he was the one sexting them, he was the one scheduling everything, so I wouldn't have made 1 dollar if it wasn't for him.''
+In addition to support from their boyfriend, P13 eventually hired an assistant who suggested that they get coaching for handling burnout; these efforts helped them feel ``more centered'' but they explained that ``burnout is like really easy to have with online work.''